DataDog/documentation/content/en/developers/metrics/metrics_type.md

 {{% /tab %}}
 {{% tab "GAUGE" %}}

 **A `GAUGE` metric is a single value summarizing an entire interval.**  A `GAUGE` is a representative snapshot for that period of time.
-Good examples are temperature, request latency, or memory usage.
 The last value submitted to the Agent during a given interval **is** the value of the metric at that time - no summing, averaging, or aggregation occurs to the data in that interval before storage.

 `GAUGE` metrics are ideal for taking a measure of something.
-Reading a room's temperature three times in 10 seconds should not yield 210 degrees F, if the temperature is 70 degrees F. A `GAUGE` would correctly report a value of 70.
+Suppose a webserver is running the Datadog agent, tracking the latency of each request in milliseconds.
+If each request has a latency of 300ms, checking request latency three times in one interval should not report 900ms - a `GAUGE` would correctly report 300ms.

-For example, suppose a webserver is running the Datadog agent, tracking the latency of each request in milliseconds.
-During each 10 second interval, the Agent receives the following latency values from the webserver:
+ For example, during each 10 second interval, suppose the Agent receives the following latency values from the webserver:

 * `429, 455, and 437` during the first 10 seconds
 * `377 and 344` during the second interval of 10 seconds